thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 base class is promoted from an abstract class to the composition root, which composes the strategy classes.

-This allows for smaller interfaces, stricter separation of concerns, and easier testing.
-It also makes it possible to swap out part of the structure, which would require converting to a new type in an inheritance-based model.
+This allows for smaller interfaces, stricter separation of concerns and easier testing.
+It also makes it possible to swap out part of the structure, which, in an inheritance-based model, would require converting to a new type.

 When applying this refactoring to an `ActiveRecord::Base` subclass, [STI](#single-table-inheritance-sti) is removed, often in favor of a polymorphic